N6UDP/DNSClient/README.md

 Original code from Arduino Ethernet library, ported for use on Spark Core

-the myUDP.h was written by a unknown person Spark Fourums and overcomes an issue with sending a UDP packet each time the write is called, now it is only sent when endPacket is called
+the myUDP.h was written by a unknown person on the Spark Forums and overcomes an issue with sending a UDP packet each time the write is called, now it is only sent when endPacket is called